caio4code/caiourl/README.md

-# clurl
+# Cluri
-Clurl is a URL shortening service and a link management platform.
+Cluri is a URL shortening service and a link management platform.